 Listed in Hong Kong since 1972, Henderson Investment Limited is a subsidiary of Henderson Land Development Company Limited, a leading property development group in Hong Kong.
-Acquisition of the Citistore business was completed on 1 December 2014 and the Company is solely engaged in the retailing business in Hong Kong.
+With the acquisition of the Citistore business completed on 1 December 2014, its retailing operation has become the sole business of the Company.